Vayansh/Mountain_Car/README.md

 # Mountain_Car
-Creating a reinforcement learning model using Q-learning
+Creating a reinforcement learning model using Q-learning to train AI car to climb up the mountain

 ## Motive
 To understand reinforcement Q-learning and how to implement the same.
 MeanWhile, understanding how to use OpenAI-GYM library.